jkburges/jkburges.github.io/_drafts/on_the_road_to_cd.md

 ## DevOps Culture
 In the last year or so, we've completed a migration to managing our infrastructure with [chef]().
 We took this opportunity to get all of the developers on board with tools such as [vagrant](), so that we now have developers using [production-like environments]() to do much of their work.

-The upshot of this is that it has become trivial to promote applications from development right through to production, with relatively few suprises, and there is now really good collaboration between developers and operations to keep the infrastructure code working well for all.
+The upshot of this is that it releases are low ceremony events, with it being trivial to promote applications from development right through to production, with relatively few suprises.
+There is now really good collaboration between developers and operations to keep the infrastructure code working well for all.

 ## Version Control Everything
 Apart from putting all of our source code under version control, we've started to version control some other things in the last couple of years.